-A written agreement has not been executed with each director setting out the terms of their appointment; therefore the Group does not comply with recommendation 1.3 of the Corporate Governance Principles and Recommendations.
-The Company believes that due to their size and nature of operations that this is acceptable, however will ensure written agreements are executed with future directors and senior executives.
+A written agreement has not been executed with each director setting out the terms of their appointment; therefore, the Group does not comply with recommendation 1.3 of the Corporate Governance Principles and Recommendations.
+The Company believes that due to the size and nature of operations that this is acceptable.

 The Company Secretary is accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
-The Company Secretary is responsible for maintaining the information systems and processes that are appropriate for the Board to fulfil its role and to achieve the objective of the Company.
+The Company Secretary is responsible for maintaining the information systems and processes that are appropriate for the Board to fulfill its role and to achieve the objective of the Company.
 The Company Secretary is also responsible for ensuring that the Board procedures are complied with and advising the Board on governance matters.
 All Directors and Committees have access to the Company Secretary for advice and services.
 Independent advisory services are retained by the Company Secretary at the request of the Board or Committees.